Junk (pronounced juhngk)

 At auction also among dozens will be a 1957 Mercedes-Benz 300 SL Roadster, a rare (one of 29) 1955,

-aluminum-bodied Mercedes-Benz 300 SL Gullwing (long thought lost), a trio of damaged
+aluminum-bodied Mercedes-Benz 300 SL Gullwing (long thought lost and likely to realize close to US$10 million), a trio of damaged

 Lamborghini P400 Miuras, the one-off Iso Griffo A3/L Spider prototype (which

-will need to have its unique front grill assembly re-created) and a 1939 Horch
+will need to have its unique front coachwork re-created but will still command over US$1 million) and a 1939 Horch

 855 Special Roadster, always prized for its rakish lines and the only 855 known to have survived the war.